 Lipids are the next important macronutrient and they have a bad reputation, as many believe consuming fats causes weight gain.
 This normally is not the case.
 Lipids have many important qualities for normal body function, which include absorption of many essential vitamins, maintain cell membrane structure, and help keep the immune system working.
 At nine calories per gram, lipids are the most concentrated energy source within the body.
 When glycogen stores are empty, fat cells are now used as the primary energy source.

 Lipids are mostly used as insulators to preserve heat and are made up of triglycerides (fats and oils), phospholipids, and sterols.
 Weight training diets should be low in unhealthy fats, such as saturated fats (found in butter and fatty meats) and trans fats (also found in butter and vegetable oils).
 Saturation of fats means that all free carbon atom-bonding sites have hydrogen attached to it.
-These should be avoided as they can raise “bad” cholesterol levels (LDL) and lower “good” cholesterol levels (HDL), which may lead to heart attacks and strokes.
+These should be avoided as they can raise “bad” cholesterol levels (LDL) and lower “good” cholesterol levels (HDL), which may lead to heart attacks.

 Strength trainers should also consume limited amounts of fat because they may not satisfy peripheral satiation mechanisms, such as chewing, swallowing, and stomach distention, which lead to hyperphagia (or overeating).
 Foods such as salmon and nuts, containing omega-3 fatty acids (polyunsaturated fats), and light olive and canola oils (monounsaturated fats) should be included in a weight training diet because of their ways of combating heart disease.